-- Where does customer go around your company and how does it travel?
+- Where does customer data go around your company, and how does it travel?

 - Do you know of all types of personal data being processed by your team and the purpose(s) of processing?

-- Have you considered if this this processing is necessary for the relevant purpose?
+- Have you considered if this processing is necessary for the relevant purpose?

 - Do you know of the lawful basis on which this data is collected and processed?

-- Do you know whether the purpose(s) of processing and the lawful basis are documented in your privacy notice?
+- Do you know whether the purpose(s) of processing and the lawful basis is documented in your privacy notice?

 - Have you got a process for notifying a customer that we need to change or add to the reasons that we currently process their data, explain why and obtaining their consent for this change?

-- Do you know when and who to ask for a data protection impact assessment (DPIA)?
+- Do you know when and whom to ask for a data protection impact assessment (DPIA)?

 - How do you manage data classification and communications?
 How is special category data treated compared to personal data?
 Are there any additional controls or access restrictions that you apply?